Brexit, deal or no deal – what does it all mean for employment law?

 On November 14th the text of the draft withdrawal agreement was agreed at negotiators' level between the UK and the EU.
 Relevant terms include:

-Annex 4-article 4 - 'The United Kingdom shall ensure that the level of protection provided for by law, regulations and practices such as fundamental rights at work, occupational health and safety, fair working conditions and employment standards, information and consultation rights at company level, and restructuring is not reduced, at the end of the transition, below the level provided by the common standards applicable within the Union and the United Kingdom'
+In the context of the Protocol on Northern Ireland, the UK commits not to diminish rights, safeguards and equality of opportunity as guaranteed under the Belfast (Good Friday) Agreement.
+Annex 4-article 4 provides - 'The United Kingdom shall ensure that the level of protection provided for by law, regulations and practices such as fundamental rights at work, occupational health and safety, fair working conditions and employment standards, information and consultation rights at company level, and restructuring is not reduced, at the end of the transition, below the level provided by the common standards applicable within the Union and the United Kingdom'

 Article 18 provides for states to require EU residents in the UK or UK residents in the EU to apply to apply for a new residence status or residence document

 Article 132 provides that the Joint Committee may, before 1 July 2020, adopt a single decision extending the transition period for up to one or two years i.e. December 2021 or December 2022 – six months after the next scheduled UK general election in May of that year.

 Parliament voted down The European Union (Withdrawal Agreement) Bill (WAB) in January 2019.

 On 25th November 2018 EU leaders endorsed the Withdrawal Agreement and issue the Political Declaration on the future EU-UK relations.
 This included: